Random Drug Testing in the Workplace: Rights, Requirements and Compliance

 Stephanie Colestock

-Random drug testing can help employers ensure they meet compliance requirements and maintain a safe work environment, especially in high-risk and safety-sensitive industries such as manufacturing, transportation, construction, and more.
+Random drug testing can help employers meet compliance requirements and maintain a safe work environment, especially in high-risk and safety-sensitive industries such as manufacturing, transportation, construction, and healthcare.
 Certain roles may even require that employees submit to random drug testing to meet legal requirements.
+In this article, we’ll cover the different types of drug testing, what shows up on a random drug test, and best practices for employers who conduct random drug tests.

 Not an employer?
 Run a background check on yourself here >